 Place 2 cups of milk in a medium pot and set over medium-low heat.
 Add the cinnamon sticks, and warm through for 8-10 minutes, or until the milk is slightly steaming.

-Once the milk and cinnamon mixture is steaming, add the condensed milk, sugar, vanilla, clove (if using) and salt.
-Stir well to combine.
+Add the coconut mixture to the warm milk, and stir to combine.
+Allow the mixture to warm through, then add the condensed milk, sugar, vanilla, clove (if using) and salt.
+Stir again.